 The old girl cost approximately $40,000, funded by contributions from local farmers and citizens and sponsored by The New Salem Lions Club.

 The sculpture is recognized as the World’s Largest Cow, and it is New Salem’s pride.
-It has become a famous landmark in town and a popular destination for travelers throughout North Dakota.
+It has become a famous landmark in town and a popular thing to see in North Dakota.

 Regarding big animal statues, Salem Sue exceeds in height and weight Pettibone’s bull, Bottineau’s turtle, and Dunseith’s turtle.